 - Do you not book enough time in your schedule for follow-ups?

 - Do you assume people are uninterested, rather than busy?

 Mike Carroll, head of growth at Nutshell, underscores that first problem.
 “You’re bound to let valuable opportunities float away without a sales engagement platform in place to do the remembering for you,” says Carroll.
-“Standardizing your follow-up cadence in your SEP is a necessity—a lead shouldn’t be considered ‘dead’ until the sales rep has attempted contact as many times as your sales process specifies.
+“Standardizing your follow-up sequence in your SEP is a necessity—a lead shouldn’t be considered ‘dead’ until the sales rep has attempted contact as many times as your sales process specifies.
 And even if you never hear back from the prospect, you should add them to your marketing email list to stay on their radar.”

 Find the problem, and fix it.
 Following up is that important.

 Sales follow-ups aren’t a “one and done.”
 One study saw a 30% response rate to the first email and 14% to the fourth.
 They sent 10 emails in total and even the very last one had a 7% response rate.

 Your follow-up emails aren’t good

 Plenty of salespeople spend ages refining their initial cold email, but totally punt when it comes to the follow-up.
 This slapdash approach leads to several different mistakes:

 - They’re too generic.
 You can’t be memorable or compelling if you aren’t specific in your value proposition or ask.